 8.5 All Form Teachers complete a Pastoral Review twice a year, giving specific details of children in their care.
-This is then reviewed by the Pastoral Leads, the Deputy Head and Headmistress.
+This is then reviewed by the Deputy Heads and Head Teacher.
 Appropriate strategies and interventions are implemented throughout the year if necessary but the Pastoral Reviews give an opportunity for tracking pupils year-on-year.
 During 'handover' of classes at the end of the academic year, pastoral reviews are used to discuss all aspects of the pupils' pastoral care.